Opportunities of Research and Innovation in Sepsis

 Find sepsis-specific therapies.
 For example:

-Launch of immunostimulatory drugs and drug targeted for the treatment of specific organ dysfunctions.
+Launch of immunostimulatory drugs and drugs targeted for the treatment of specific organ dysfunctions.

 Modified T cell transfusion to restore immunity in sepsis patients (Boomer et al. 2014).